epge-classes/finance-1-2026/README.md

 You can use any of the material above free of charge (and at your own risk!), as long as you provide proper credit and citation whenever needed.

 ## Class Topics (*highly volatile*)
+See [Topics.md](./Topics.md) for a tentative detailed list of topics to be covered in class.
+The progression of topics will depend on class size and interest.

 ## Evaluation
 No, we will have no exams.
 Student evaluation will be based on performance related to three activities: